Memory Care Seattle

 • Family support groups

-Dementia Care Homes Seattle
+Dementia Care Homes Seattle - Providing Compassionate Memory Care

 Dementia is often progressive.
 This means symptoms worsen over time, often leaving elderly adults unable to live independently and causing tremendous stress and burden to families and caregivers.
 As the disease progresses, dementia behaviors and symptoms become difficult to manage, and living at home may no longer be safe.

-An individual with advanced dementia requires around-the-clock supervision and care in a safe, secured space.
-In later stages of Alzheimer’s and other forms of dementia, most people may have a difficult time performing the regular activities of daily living, such as bathing, dressing, and using the toilet.
+An individual with advanced dementia requires around-the-clock supervision and care in a safe, secure space.
+In the later stages of Alzheimer’s and other forms of dementia, most people may have a difficult time performing the regular activities of daily living, such as bathing, dressing, and using the toilet.
 Disorientation, confusion, and sometimes aggression also tend to get worse, affecting seniors with dementia and those around them.

 It may be difficult for family caregivers to provide full-time care for a loved one with advanced dementia while juggling other responsibilities, such as work and children.
 The physical and emotional stress of caring for someone with dementia puts caregivers at risk for health problems and decreased quality of life, and may lead to burnout.
 Memory care provides much-needed support for caregivers while offering exceptional care for people with memory loss.

 When choosing to relocate your senior loved one to a memory care facility in the Seattle area, there are many things that you may be concerned about.
-Here are some factors to consider during your search.

 Layout and physical environment